-Best Apple iPad tips and tricks - Pocket-lint
+Best Apple iPad tips and tricks: A masterclass in managing your tablet

 How to quickly switch between apps

-If you are using the iPad Pro (2018) models you can switch between apps by swiping up on the long white bar at the bottom of the iPad Pro's screen just like you can on the button-less iPhone models.
+If you are using the iPad Pro (2018) models or later, iPad mini (2021), the iPad Air (2020), iPad Air (2022), iPad (10th gen), you can switch between apps by swiping up on the long white bar at the bottom of the screen just like you can on the button-less iPhone models.
 For other iPad models, double tap the Touch ID home button.

 How to close windows and apps on iPad